pkho-user/audio-engine/readme.md

 ## Comparison — This Engine vs. Typical FFmpeg/PowerShell Scripts

-Most FFmpeg audio-processing scripts online are simple one-off utilities.
-This project is designed as a **true rule-based engine**, with safety, metadata integrity, and predictable behavior as core goals.
+This script is a **true rule-based engine**, with safety, metadata integrity, and predictable behavior as core goals.

 | Feature / Capability | This Engine | Typical GitHub Scripts |
 |----------------------|-------------|-------------------------|